Print

 Instructions

 Place the chocolate chip cookies and graham crackers in a plastic storage bag and crush into fine crumbs using a meat pounder or rolling pin.
-Transfer to a medium mixing bowl and add the melted butter, sugar.
-Add 1 tablespoon of the cooking liquid and mix with a fork to combine.
-The dough should be just moist enough to stick together and roll out.
-Add additional liquid, a tablespoon at a time, until the dough just holds together.
+Transfer to a medium mixing bowl and add the oats.
+Lightly mix with a form to combine.
+Stir in the 2 teaspoons strawberry applesauce with the butter, cinnamon, and sugar until the mixture just holds together.
+If needed, add a bit of water to moisten, 1 teaspoon at a time.

 Notes